SPECIALIZES IN B-TO-B

 To counter these complaints; a 5 star review was posted on Google and there is a 4 star review on Yelp.
 The Google review gives no explanation, but the Yelp review states that the company has fantastic tech support.

 If you have worked with this company and can shed some light on its service, we want to hear from you.
-Leave an Electronic Payment review here!
+Leave a review!

 Unlike verified reviews which are validated by CardFellow, web reviews can be submitted by anyone viewing this profile.
 While we validate these reviews as best we can, CardFellow does not verify that a reviewer is using or has used a processor's service.